 Perhaps as a result of the Bill we might hear more about the EBacc including more creative and technical subjects, to promote practical skills in the school timetable.
 It is surely in order that skills should be raised as early as possible in the schools programme, to open opportunities at an early stage to young people whose enthusiasms lie that way.

 As the Minister is aware, we still have considerable concerns that some of the measures in the Bill will damage the chances for the Institute for Apprenticeships and Technical Education to be as effective as it needs to be.
-Among them is the issue of copyright, which will impede the awarding bodies from the wholehearted co-operation they might wish to give.
+Among them is the issue of copyright, which will impede the awarding bodies in giving the wholehearted co-operation they might wish to give.
 I am grateful that we have a meeting with officials and others to discuss this in greater detail and hope that the Government might find a way forward before the Bill becomes law which does not prevent some of the most expert champions of practical, technical education from playing their full part.

 There are other issues, such as single awarding bodies, consortia and certification which we would wish to continue to discuss and monitor.
 There is a deal of complexity in the model that the Government are proposing, and complexity does not help to promote the skills agenda.